qhull/qhull/README.txt

   self-contained.
 It comes with examples and test scripts.

   Qhull's C++ interface uses the STL.
 The C++ test program uses QTestLib from Nokia's Qt Framework.
-For 2010, Qhull's C++ interface may change without notice.
+Qhull's C++ interface may change without notice.
+Eventually, it will move into the qhull shared library.

   Qhull is copyrighted software.
 Please read COPYING.txt and REGISTER.txt before using or distributing Qhull.